4 slices plain white bread, torn into large pieces (about 2 packed cups)

 Frank Falcinelli, one of the two Franks behind the popular Frankies Spuntino in New York City, learned this dish from his Naples-born, Brooklyn-raised friend Tony Durazzo.
-Tony is the inspiration for the raisins and pine nuts; they add texture and a hint of sweetness.
+Tony is the inspiration for the raisins and pine nuts—they add texture and a hint of sweetness.
 Two factors that will make or break your meatballs: a good sauce, and using 90 percent lean meat, no fattier.
-(Note that this is the baked meatballs recipe from the Frankies Spuntino cookbook; there’s also a pan-fried version, which is what the Franks demonstrate in their CHOW My Go-To Dish video.)
+(Note that this is the baked meatballs recipe from the Frankies Spuntino cookbook; there’s also a pan-fried version, which is what the Franks demonstrate in their My Go-To Dish video for CHOW.)

 Game plan: You’ll need to make the tomato sauce before you begin.

 |Adapted from "The Frankies Spuntino Kitchen Companion & Cooking Manual" by Frank Falcinelli, Frank Castronovo, and Peter Meehan